 You can grind the spices with a mortar and pestle by hand, tho it might take a while.
 The method is suggested if you’re just making a small amount, less than 1 cup of spices in total since it will be hard to blend in a blender.
 I remember the days when my mom made me grind ALL the Szechuan peppers before she makes hot sauce with them… those were long afternoons.
 But I love mortars and pestle!
 No matter where I move, I always have a set in the kitchen.
 Great for grinding fresh spices(essential for a good curry), pounding chili and garlic for Thai food and making a delicious guacamole.

-Since I make this hot sauce in larger batches, I used a blender to blend all the ingredient in this recipe.
+Since I make this hot sauce in larger batches, I used my Vitamix to blend all the ingredient in this recipe.

 We’ve been trying to live a minimal lifestyle, there isn’t a lot of appliances in our kitchen(no toasters!), and if I can only have one kitchen appliance besides stove and oven, it will definitely be a blender(or a rice cooker? uhoh I can’t decide), and mother-in-law happened to have a Vita Mix laying around and she gave it to me.
 Oh the things I can do with a blender!
 Smoothies, curry paste, juice, spice blends, salsa verde, radish cake!